mdda/mdda.github.io/_posts/OSS/2017-10-29-zeal-ml-docsets.md

 dnf install zeal
 {% endhighlight %}

-And then as a user :
+And then as a user on the command line:

 {% highlight bash %}
 zeal
 {% endhighlight %}

+(or use StartMenu-Develoment-Zeal in the window manager).

 ### ```TensorFlow 1.4.0rc0``` documentation